top of page

 5. Useful Subjects

-Below are some of the subjects that could be helpful in journeying towards a career as a MUA.
+Below are some subjects that could help you on your journey towards a career as a MUA.

 • Art and Design